Prince Andrew enjoyed “caviar diplomacy” from autocratic nations, including lavish hospitality, private flights and a blind Russian masseuse.

-- Prince Andrew: The Azerbaijani dictatorship was using a full-spectrum influence campaign to sway Western opinion in its favour.
+- The Royal: The Azerbaijani dictatorship was using a full-spectrum influence campaign to sway Western opinion in its favour.

 - Since 1991, about 20 billion pounds was invested by the UK into the former Soviet state, according to the Daily Mail.